MSFT-Innovation-Hub-India/VoiceLiveAPI-Retail-Agent-Service-Demo/README.md

 ### Advanced Analytics & Data Lake:
 - **Microsoft Fabric Integration**: Call analytics data is mirrored from Azure Cosmos DB to a Data Lake in Microsoft Fabric
 - **Copilot in Fabric**: Enables advanced insights and analysis of conversation patterns, trends, and business intelligence
-- **Data Lake Analytics**: Comprehensive reporting and dashboard creation from mirrored call center data
+- **Data Lake Analytics**: Comprehensive reporting and dashboard creation from mirrored call center data using Power BI

 ![Cosmos DB Mirroring to Fabric](./images/cosmosdb-mirroring-fabric.png)